 The government's compiled detailed guidance on the reopening of indoor and outdoor sports facilities; a framework for the return of team sport; keeping facilities and equipment clean; keeping staff and customers safe; what to do about restaurants, changing rooms and car parks; and more.

 Principles to help return to play

-These three principles have been published by the government to help organisations prepare for a phased return to play.
+These three principles have been published by the government to help organisations as part of the return to play.

 Working to ensure the activity can meet public health guidelines